 Final Thoughts on Facebook Privacy

 In today’s digital age, avoiding data tracking entirely is nearly impossible.
+A Consumer Reports study emphasizes the importance of taking steps to protect your privacy.
 However, by taking these steps, you can significantly reduce the amount of information you share with Facebook and control how it’s used.

 Remember: you do have at least a little control of your data.
 In the same way that Amazon tracks what you do, so does Facebook, Google and others.